 Having French Toast for breakfast is a treat, and the recipe I am sharing with you today ensures making this treat even better.
 The best French toast recipe is the one that has the right amount of spices and has a custard-like texture.
-This French Toast has crispy edges and a custard-like center; you can serve it with fresh berries, maple syrup, or honey.
-In this post, I will also teach you how to make this treat in a casserole and bake it in the oven!
-Follow the step-by-step images below.

 Classic French Toast

 I have tested different versions of French Toast, some were sweet others were savory, but the recipe I have for you today is the best I ever made.
 You can use any bread you have at home, and you will still get a great result.
 The secret to making a good French toast is removing it from heat when it’s golden from the outside.
-Overcooking will make it tasteless, and undercooking will result in a runny center that you want to avoid.
-Keep the heat on medium and be patient.

 Bread – It is best to use a day or two old bread; it will soak in the custard and hold its shape while frying.
 I like to use Brioche bread, but you can use regular sandwich bread.